Achtung Baby: Release and promotion

 As early as December 1990, the music press reported that U2 would be recording a dance-oriented album and that it would be released in mid-1991.
 In August 1991, sound collage artists Negativland released an EP entitled U2 that parodied U2's song "I Still Haven't Found What I'm Looking For".
 Island Records objected to the release, believing consumers would confuse the EP for a new U2 record.
-Island successfully sued for copyright infringement but were criticised in the music press, as were U2, although they were not involved in the litigation.
+Island successfully sued for copyright infringement but were criticised in the music press, as were U2, although the band were not involved in the litigation.

 Uncut's Stephen Dalton believed that the negative headlines were tempered by the success of Achtung Baby's first single, "The Fly", released on 21 October 1991 a month before the album.
-Sounding nothing like U2's typical style, it was selected as the lead single to announce the group's new musical direction.
-It became their second song to top the UK Singles Chart, while reaching number one on the singles charts in Ireland and Australia.
+Sounding nothing like U2's typical style, it was selected as the lead single to announce the group's new musical direction, but the song's sound presented a challenge to Island executive Marc Marot.
+"The Fly" was the first U2 single for which he had responsibility for worldwide marketing, and according to him, it had one of the lowest airplay rotations on BBC Radio 1 of any song that year; Marot said it was "probably the only [U2 single] nobody can sing the chorus of".
+Consequently, the label devised a plan to help it reach number one on the UK Singles Chart by manufacturing an unlimited number of copies for retailers but for one week only.
+"The Fly" subsequently became the band's second song to reach number one in the UK, and it also topped the singles charts in Ireland and Australia.
 The single was less successful in the US, peaking at number 61 on the Billboard Hot 100.

 Island Records and U2 refused to make advance copies of the album available to the press until just a few days before the release date, preferring that fans listen to the record before reading reviews.
 The decision came amid rumours of tensions within the band, and journalist David Browne compared it to the Hollywood practice of withholding pre-release copies of films from reviewers whenever they receive poor word-of-mouth press.
 Achtung Baby was released on 18 November 1991 in the UK and 19 November in the US on compact disc, cassette tape, and vinyl record, with an initial shipment of more than 1.4 million copies in the US.
 The album was the first release by a major act to use two so-called "eco-friendly" packages—the cardboard Digipak, and the shrinkwrapped jewel case without the longbox cardboard attachment.
 Island encouraged record stores to order the jewel case packaging by offering a four-percent discount.